Sunak says no risk of UK contagion from Silicon Valley Bank collapse

 The UK government is trying to limit the damage to British tech companies resulting from the chaos engulfing the UK arm of California-based SVB.

-Mr Sunak's comments came after UK Chancellor Jeremy Hunt warned that Britain's technology and life sciences sectors were at “serious risk” following its closure.
+Mr Sunak's comments came after UK Chancellor Jeremy Hunt said Britain's technology and life sciences sectors were at “serious risk” after its closure.

 The lender, which was closed by US authorities on Friday, manages the money of some of the UK's most promising businesses, Mr Hunt said.

-“There is a serious risk to our technology and life sciences sectors, many of whom bank with this bank”, Mr Hunt said, in an interview with Sky News.
+“There is a serious risk to our technology and life sciences sectors, many of whom bank with this bank," he told Sky News.

 “Most people won't have heard of the Silicon Valley Bank but it happens to look after the money of some of our most promising and exciting businesses.”